At Trump’s Request, NC Republicans Redraw Congressional Map for Fifth Time in Six Years

 “NC Republicans are lining up to kiss Trump’s ass before they do anything to help North Carolinians afford healthcare, energy bills, or groceries,” the North Carolina Senate Democratic Caucus wrote.
 “They’ll always side with Trump and billionaires before they do anything for YOU.”

-The North Carolina Democratic Party began mobilizing against the redistricting plan soon after Hall and Berger released their statement, announcing that it would be holding a rally outside the General Assembly on October 21.
+The North Carolina Democratic Party began mobilizing against the redistricting plan soon after Hall and Berger released their statement, holding a rally in which hundreds of North Carolinians protested outside the General Assembly days after.

 Alongside state Democrats, statewide groups like the North Carolina State AFL-CIO condemned Republicans’ plan to rig congressional maps ahead of next year’s election.